-What better time of year than National Historic Preservation Month to announce the latest round of PA SHPO’s Community Initiative Award winners.
-This year’s projects and recipients showcase a range of preservation success stories, demonstrating the power of perseverance, collaboration and partnership.
+What better time of year than National Historic Preservation Month to announce the latest round of PA SHPO’s Community Initiative Award winners!
+The four recipients and their projects showcase a range of preservation success stories, demonstrating the value of volunteers, creativity, and community engagement.

 What are the Community Initiative Awards?